Chad Henne: Early life

-In 2000, his freshman season at Wilson Senior High School in West Lawn, Pennsylvania, Henne played QB in all 11 of Wilson's games, with 10 starts.
-He rotated at QB with junior Ian Firestone in the Week 1 storm-delayed win vs Harrisburg but would start the final 10 games for the Bulldogs and play the majority of the positional snaps.
-Henne led come-from-behind victories against Wilson's first three opponents – Harrisburg, Stroudsburg, and Boyertown – before a setback at Cedar Crest to open League play.
-Henne's Wilson team would win their next six contests, including a thrilling comeback victory at Reading, before falling in the 2000 District 3 AAAA semifinals to eventual champion Cumberland Valley, 21–7.
+In 2000, his freshman season at Wilson Senior High School in West Lawn, Pennsylvania, Henne played QB in all 11 games and 10 starts.
+He rotated at QB with junior Ian Firestone in the Week 1 storm-delayed win vs Harrisburg, but would start the remaining 10 games for the Bulldogs and play the majority of the positional snaps.
+Against Wilson's first three opponents, Henne led comeback victories in their games with Harrisburg, Stroudsburg, and Boyertown before a setback at Cedar Crest to open League play.
+Henne's Wilson team would win their next six contests, including a thrilling comeback victory at Reading, before falling 7–21 in the 2000 District 3 AAAA semifinals to eventual champion Cumberland Valley.
 His freshman season was an overwhelming success, with the team finishing 9–2 and earning a share of the Lancaster-Lebanon League Section 1 title (with Cedar Crest and Reading).

-Henne's Wilson football team would struggle during his second campaign as a starter.
+Under Henne, Wilson would struggle during his second campaign as starter.
 The Bulldogs ended their season with an overall record of 6–4 and suffered three consecutive losses for the first time since the 1988 season.

 At the end of his junior year in 2002, having been offered forty scholarships from various collegiate athletic programs, Henne narrowed his college options down to five schools: Miami, Michigan, Georgia, Tennessee, and Penn State.

 Before his first game as a senior, Henne announced his plans to become a Wolverine at the University of Michigan.
 He was named to the preseason Pennsylvania All-State Football First-team.
 Following high school, Henne played in the 2004 U.S. Army All-American Bowl as a member of the East team.